The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: Neural Network implementation

-The Portiloop system is designed to process EEG signals in real time.
-This type of input involves time-series of data containing oscillatory and transitory elements.
+The Portiloop is primarily designed for EEG signals, i.e. time-series of data containing oscillatory and transitory elements.
 In the realm of deep learning, a natural way of processing such data is to use either 1D convolutions, recurrent units, or a combination of both.
-The type of ANN architecture that we recommend is inspired by the SpindleNet~\cite{kulkarni2019deep} architecture.
+The type of ANN architecture that we recommend is inspired by SpindleNet~\cite{kulkarni2019deep}.
 In essence, a sliding window over a few last data points is fed to a Convolutional Neural Network (CNN) whose purpose is to extract relevant features (\eg frequencies) in this signal fragment.
-Then, these extracted features are fed to a Recurrent Neural Network (RNN) whose purpose is to keep track of the features extracted in past forward passes.
-Note that another family of architectures, called Transformers \cite{vaswani2017attention}, is known for exhibiting good results task-wise with this type of data.
+Then, these extracted features are fed to a Recurrent Neural Network (RNN) whose purpose is to keep track of the features extracted in past forward passes (where a ``forward pass" is the action of computing an output from the ANN).
+Note that another family of architectures, called Transformers \cite{vaswani2017attention}, is known for exhibiting good results with this type of data when infinite compute is available for inference.
 However, Transformers are memory-less and not suitable for lightweight real-time applications, because they need to process the whole signal at each forward pass.
-Conversely, RNNs are able to process one single data point at each forward pass and keep track of the past in memory, which makes them more relevant in Portiloop applications.
+Conversely, RNNs are able to process one single data point at each forward pass and keep track of the past in memory, which makes them more applicable for the Portiloop.